Skip to main content

 Not that I was physically abused growing up, but a binary system of narcissistic parentage drilled it into us early on that we were a liability, a shame, that they were always light-years superior to us.
 Later, an equally bullying and narcissistic brother-in-law entered the picture, and the whole thing turned into a three-body problem - a relationship so toxic that even as a teenager I consciously decided I should never have children of my own.
 Even at the cost of remaining single.
 I just didn’t want to perpetuate the cycle.

 My grandfather was a judge with fourteen children.
 While others of his stature sent their kids to boarding schools, he sent his to local vernacular schools, barefoot at times, at least the elder aunts.
-All the while, he had his suits stitched by English tailors in Calcutta.
-Possibly to compensate, my father and his siblings excelled academically, though my father also preferred cultivating the reputation of an intellectual and a goon.
+All the while, he had his suits stitched by English tailors in Calcutta and berated his brood for "getting to eat warm rice."
+Possibly to compensate, my father and almost all his siblings excelled academically, though my father also cultivated the reputation of an intellectual and a goon.
 That was until one day, fed up with his bravado, I told him that every hawaldar’s son is a bully in his mohalla; it’s not exactly difficult for a judge’s son to be one.
-He went quiet and shut himself in his room.

 Much later, as an adult, long after my short marriage ended, I still had out-of-touch friends and acquaintances cautiously ask me about a rumour they’d heard: “Is it true you got married?”

 I never realised how brazenly “singleton” had been stamped on my forehead for all but myself to see.
+And yet, like for many others, the absence of "Naz" in my life wasn't deliberate, it was just an inheritance.

 Naz- the Farsi word for the confidence of being loved.